rolandra1/rolandra1.github.io/index.md

   <p style="text-align: right;">by Ron Jeffries</p>
 </blockquote>

 Several courses in the Computer Science program had a major influence on my skills and on the artifacts I chose for this portfolio.
-Together they helped me move from basic programming to designing and enhancing complete solutions.
+Together, they helped me move from basic programming to designing and enhancing complete solutions.

 CS 320 Software Testing, Automation, and Quality Assurance showed me how testing fits into every stage of the software lifecycle.
 I learned how to design test plans, write automated tests, and think like a tester so that I can catch issues before they reach users.

 CS 360 Mobile Architecture and Programming taught me how to design and build Android applications.
-In this course I created a weight tracking application, which later became one of my enhanced artifacts.
+In this course, I created a weight tracking application, which later became one of my enhanced artifacts.
 I learned about activities, layouts, data persistence with SQLite, and how user experience and performance relate to code structure.

 CS 465 Full Stack Development I guided me through building a travel booking website using the MEAN stack.
-I worked with Node.js, Express, Angular, and MongoDB to create a full stack solution with routing, views, and data storage.
+I worked with Node.js, Express, Angular, and MongoDB to create a full-stack solution with routing, views, and data storage.
 This project became the foundation for my full stack artifact and was later enhanced to follow better architecture and security practices.

 CS 370 Current and Emerging Trends in Computer Science introduced me to artificial intelligence and neural networks.
 I worked on a reinforcement learning project that trained an agent to solve a control task.
 This experience influenced my algorithms and data structures artifact, where I improved and documented a Deep Q Learning solution.